guardian/facia-tool/fronts-client/README.md

 In normalising on the server, we have an additional advantage -- if the persistence model changes, for example if in the future we move to an RDS to store collection data, we can swap out the models without disturbing the client, avoiding concerns with overlapping versions etc.

-### Use a third party library for Drag and Drop

-We currently have a custom-made npm module - [Guration](https://www.npmjs.com/package/@guardian/guration) - implementing Drag and Drop specially for the Fronts Tool.

-This module was written by the team in 2018 and is not maintained by anyone else.
-It covers the complex area of drag and drop, working with the tricky HTML spec.

-If this module breaks the Fronts tool is basically non-functional and it will take work to figure out what is going on inside Guration.

-The problem it was written to solve (lists within lists - ie sublinks) is now solved by other npm modules that have a big user-base and are properly maintained. (eg. [React Beautiful DnD](https://www.npmjs.com/package/react-beautiful-dnd).)

-By switching to a more popular module with good documentation, it will be easier for new developers to pick up.
-We already use React Beautiful DnD for small interactions on the menu so it won’t add extra weight.